w3c/w3c-api/README.md

-# w3c-api
+# W3C Web API

+The goal of this project is provide a JSON API to access W3C data.
+The API is inteded to be public and read-only.

+## API documentation

-The W3C API
+The API is documented at [https://api-test.w3.org/doc](https://api-test.w3.org/doc).